zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

 :zeek:type:`SMB2::Header`: :zeek:type:`record`                                An SMB2 header.
 :zeek:type:`SMB2::NegotiateContextValue`: :zeek:type:`record`                 The context type information as defined in SMB v.
 :zeek:type:`SMB2::NegotiateContextValues`: :zeek:type:`vector`
-:zeek:type:`SMB2::NegotiateResponse`: :zeek:type:`record`                     The response to an SMB2 *negotiate* request, which is used by tghe client to notify the server
+:zeek:type:`SMB2::NegotiateResponse`: :zeek:type:`record`                     The response to an SMB2 *negotiate* request, which is used by the client to notify the server
                                                                               what dialects of the SMB2 protocol the client understands.
 :zeek:type:`SMB2::PreAuthIntegrityCapabilities`: :zeek:type:`record`          Preauthentication information as defined in SMB v.
 :zeek:type:`SMB2::SessionSetupFlags`: :zeek:type:`record`                     A flags field that indicates additional information about the session that's sent in the